-Keywords: Rice, Pseudomonas fluorescens, Trichoderma viride, Biopriming, Hydropriming, Germination, Seed vigour
+Keywords: Rice, Pseudomonas fluorescens, Trichoderma viride, Biopriming, Hydropriming, Germination, Seed vigor

 1. INTRODUCTION

 Rice (Oryza sativa L.) is the main food source in India, feeding over half the people and growing on about 43 million hectares of all the land used for farming.
 It makes up almost 40% of all food grains produced and is very important for the country's food supply.
 In Kerala, rice is very important socially, economically, and culturally.
 But, rice cultivation in the state has been declining over time because of non-availability of good quality seeds, and limited use of quality inputs.
 This in turn leads to erratic germination, poor field establishment and hence low yield.